MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-policies.md

 ![Diagram that shows a conceptual risk-based Conditional Access policy.](./media/concept-identity-protection-policies/risk-based-conditional-access-diagram.png)

-For example, as shown in the following diagram, if organizations have a sign-in risk policy that requires multifactor authentication when the sign-in risk level is medium or high, their users must complete multifactor authentication when their sign-in risk is medium or high.
+For example, if organizations have a sign-in risk policy that requires multifactor authentication when the sign-in risk level is medium or high, their users must complete multifactor authentication when their sign-in risk is medium or high.

 ![Diagram that shows a conceptual risk-based Conditional Access policy with self-remediation.](./media/concept-identity-protection-policies/risk-based-conditional-access-policy-example.png)